onflow/fcl-dev-wallet/README.md

 building a production grade wallet, especially the way it handles account creation and private keys.

-This project should only be used in aide of local development against a locally run instance of the Flow Blockchain like the emulator, and should never be used in conjunction with Flow Mainnet, Testnet, Canarynet or any
+This project should only be used in aid of local development against a locally run instance of the Flow Blockchain like the emulator, and should never be used in conjunction with Flow Mainnet, Testnet, Canarynet or any